Tomasz J. Nowakowski, Ph.D.

-Dr. Nowakowski grew up in Gdansk, Poland.
-He later moved to the UK and received his BSc (Hons) with Distinction (2007), and a Ph.D.
-(2012) from the University of Edinburgh, where he was a Wellcome Trust student and worked with Drs.
+Dr. Nowakowski received his B.Sc. in Biological Sciences with Honors in Physiology with Distinction in 2007, and Ph.D. in 2012 from the University of Edinburgh, where he worked with Drs.
 David Price and Thomas Pratt.
 He subsequently completed his postdoctoral work in the laboratory of Arnold Kriegstein at UCSF in 2017 where he pioneered the use of single cell RNA sequencing to study the heterogeneity of cellular populations, and later used that technique to characterize molecular heretogeneity of cell types across developmental stages and cortical areas.
 He synthesized the current understanding of brain development and cortical expansion in the Supragranular Cortex Expansion Hypothesis, which extends the classic view of cortical development embodied in the Radial Unit Hypothesis to account for the massive expansion of the cortical OSVZ progenitor population, the protracted neurogenesis period in humans and primates, the loss of pial surface-contacting radial glia fibers mid-way through cortical neurogenesis, and the disproportionate expansion of supragranular cortical layers within primates.
 More recently, Dr. Nowakowski and his colleagues described the emergence of cortical area specific neurons prior to sensory experience.
 This updated model has important implication for neuronal migration, area patterning, and cortical folding.

 Broad Foundation Innovation Award, 2017